aslake/family_deep_learning/README.md

 200 epochs of training with the network took 43 minutes on my Dell laptop.
 The resulting model size was ~100 MB.
 The resulting model predicts individual faces well for real-time video stream processing.

-An interesting feature, it the ability the model gives for predicting percentage similarities between different family members :)
+An interesting feature is the ability the model gives for predicting percentage similarities between different family members :)

 ![alt text](./readme_images/tensorboard_scalars.png "Neural net training")